steinbergmedia/vst3_dev_portal/src/pages/VST+3+Licensing/Usage+guidelines.md

 This logo exists in different forms: with and without the trademark text, black on white and white on black.
 If you choose the logo without the trademark text, you have to include the following statement somewhere:

->*"VST is a trademark of Steinberg Media Technologies GmbH, registered in Europe and other countries."*
+>**"VST is a trademark of Steinberg Media Technologies GmbH, registered in Europe and other countries."**

 ## 1. Required use of VST Compatible logo

 Whenever “**VST**” is used, or the SDK is used to create a product, or when the SDK is included, it is required to add the reference to Steinberg by using the “**VST Compatible logo**” as supplied by Steinberg on each of the following:

 1. on package
-2. on website:
+2. on website:</p>
 The **VST Compatible logo** must be shown on every webpage that relates to such a product or shows **VST**.
 Using e.g. only within the imprint is NOT sufficient.

 3. all documentation, regardless of the media used, such as PDF manuals, website, printed manuals etc.